CLIENT: STADTGEMEINDE SALZBURG, KKTB KONGRESS, KURHAUS & TOURISMUS-BETRIEBE STADT SALZBURG

 The Sauna Facilities “Naked Above the City”

 The gastronomic and sauna facilities are located at the top of the building.
 Three saunas face the city with panoramic views, while the central and largest sauna is both, sauna and lounge, focusing on the Pfarrkirche Mülln (Mülln Parish Church).
 A relaxation zone provides an unobstructed view of the hilly landscape to the North and Maria Plain.
-In the outdoor pool, guests have the sense of bathing above the city’s rooftops, its highest point.
+In the outdoor pool, the feeling of swimming freely above the roofs of the city reaches its peak.
 As Architect Alfred Berger states: “Through the visual integration of the city’s treasures the project offers a unique combination of physical relaxation and cultural inspiration.”

 Leader for Sustainability—klimaaktiv GOLD Certification